yugenomnia/omnia/about.md

 team_members:
 - name: Stephen Nairn
   title: Culinary Director
-  text: |-
-    Stephen Nairn creates food with community at its focus.
-Produce driven dishes with stories to be heard and tasted.
+  text: Stephen Nairn creates food with community as his focus.
+Produce driven dishes
+    with stories to be heardand tasted.
 Building relationships with Australian growers and producers, Stephen sources the best products and uses them at their peak.
     A career earmarked by a passion for every aspect of hospitality, where a memorable experience is defined by the details.
-Stephen’s award winning career has found him at Matilda, Vu de monde, and New York’s 3-Michelin Star institution, Eleven Madison Park.
+Stephen’s award winning career has found him at Matilda, Vue de monde, and New York’s 3-Michelin Star institution, Eleven Madison Park.
   img: "/assets/images/about-us-stephen-profile.jpeg"
 bottom_img: "/assets/images/team_bottom.jpg"
 team_title: The people